 04. After removal of the throttle body cover, idle air control and crankcase vent hoses, and the air temperature sensor connector, a hose clamp at each end released the air intake tube.
-Once the mass air sensor connector was removed, the air filter box could be
+Once the mass air sensor connector was removed, the air filter box could be lifted out.

 05. Nut inserts replaced the stock mounting grommets, and then the edge trim was installed on the heat shield before being bolted down with the supplied hardware.

 06. The intake tube saddle was bolted to the bracket before the whole assembly was mounted using the protruding stud located on the cylinder head.

 07. We then connected the air temperature sensor to the intake tube with the provided grommet, then secured the tube to the throttle body.

 08. After the stock plumbing was removed from the mass air sensor, the K&N adapter was installed.

 09. The mass air sensor was slid through the heat shield and secured to the intake tube with a silicone connector.
 The K&N filter was then attached to the adapter.
 Finally, the sensor connector was reattached.